Where to eat in Queenstown: The best restaurants, cafes and other places to treat yourself

 This is obviously very subjective.
 I don’t eat meat, so I’m hardly qualified to talk about the best steak restaurants in Queenstown.
 But, these are places I have loved.

 Located in a beautifully refurbished church on Country Lane, SUNDAYS is my favourite pizza spot in Queenstown (I really wanted to enjoy Canyon Brewing’s pizzas, but the one I ordered was awful.
-SUNDAYS’s pizza knocked it out of the park).
+SUNDAYS’s pizza was faultless).

 It’s also possibly my favourite restaurant for a laid-back hangout, with unpretentious service and a cosy setting.